 “At the postsecondary level, the recipient is required to provide students with appropriate academic adjustments and auxiliary aids and services that are necessary to afford, an individual with a disability, an equal opportunity to participate in a school's program.
 Recipients are not required to make adjustments or provide aids or services that would result in a fundamental alteration of a recipient's program or impose an undue burden.”(US Dept of Education)

 Reasonable accommodations are determined through a review of required documentation.
 Some requested accommodations can be met through the daily opportunities/operations of the college that are available to all students.
 Each accommodation request is considered, however not all requested accommodations are approved.

-The Office of Academic Advising and Student Support Services provides support for students with disabilities who request academic accommodations.
+The Center for Student Success provides support for students with disabilities who request academic accommodations.
 Each request for accommodation will be considered individually based on the accommodation(s) requested and the documentation provided.

 Common academic accommodations include (but are not limited to):

 - Extended time for quizzes and exams

 - Allow quizzes and exams to be completed in a separate, minimally distracting environment (Note: we do not have a campus testing center, so this accommodation is not guaranteed to be met with an individual, private space for each student.)